COVID-19 entry restrictions for the Dominican Republic

 Don’t become involved with illegal drugs of any kind.
 There are severe penalties for all drug offences.
-A number of British nationals are serving prison sentences for attempting to traffic drugs.
-See Local laws and customs.
+A number of British nationals are serving prison sentences in the Dominican Republic for attempting to traffic drugs.
+See Local laws and customs

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.